zengbing15/lumos_doc/docs/tutorials/installLumos.md

 ### Error While Rebuilding the xxhash Package

-node-gyp rebuilds the xxhash package during the `yarn add` or `npm install` process.
+node-gyp rebuilds the xxhash package during the `yarn add` process.
 Incompatible Node.js may cause the rebuilding failure.
 Reinstall a lower version of Node.js, for example, Node.js 12, and then install Lumos packages.